 Isolation can also make it harder to process grief.
-At times like this when there is a constant stream of new and distressing information, people can find themselves distracted from dealing with their grief.
-They could be worrying about the situation as a whole, or worrying about themselves or others.
+At times like this when there is a constant stream of new and distressing information, you can find yourself distracted from dealing with your grief.
+You might be worrying about the situation as a whole, or worrying about yourself or others.

 Practical concerns and considerations may also come up.
-The person who died may have been a partner, parent or carer and the bereaved person may be left without practical or emotional support at a time they need it most.
+The person who died may have been a partner, parent or carer and you may have been left without practical or emotional support at a time when you need it most.
 Friends and relatives who might otherwise have been able to provide practical support, eg help with meals and shopping may also be isolating or preoccupied with their own family’s situation.

 How you can help yourself

 Look after yourself and get rest.
-Try to get some fresh air or sunlight each day - even opening a window can help.
-You may find it helps to do some exercise around the house if you are able.
-Try to keep to a regular routine of getting, up and dressed and eating meals at the usual time, whether you are on your own or part of a family group.
+This can sound obvious but at these times it is so easy to want to hide away.
+We are being encouraged to!
+But do try and get some fresh air or sunlight each day - even opening a window can help.
+If you are allowed, go for a walk or run, or do some excercise in your home - exercise can be really helpful.
+Try to keep to a regular routine of getting up and dressed and eating meals at the usual time, whether you are on your own or part of a family group.
+The structure will help, even if only a little.

 How you can help another person

-Try to stay in contact with bereaved friends and family even if you cannot visit.
-Find out if they can talk on the phone, or over the internet if they have the technology available.
+Stay in contact more – ask whether they prefer phone, text or video call (if they have it).
 Let them talk about how they are feeling and about the person who has died – talking can be one of the most helpful things after someone dies.
-Consider sending a letter, card or note to let them know you are thinking of them.
+You may find this difficult but we are here to help you too.
+We have some advice on what to say and do.

 How Cruse can help